EE Space Agency

-EESA is supporting EE Associate and Technical Architect Tim Squires in his attempt to break a Guinness World Record.
-Join us for the ride…
+EESA is supporting EE Associate and Technical Architect Tim Squires in his attempt to break a World Record.

 The civil record is currently set at 19,500 metres; NASA made it to around 29,500m.
 We’re aiming for 30,000m.